 Why is anhydrous copper sulphate white and the pentahydrate blue?

-In hydrated CuSO4, the water molecules surrounding the Central Metal (Cu) act as ligands resulting in d-d transition and therefore emitting blue color in the visible region due to which hydrated CuSO4 appears blue.
-Since anhydrousCuSO4 does not hold any water of crystallization, It retains its white color.
+In hydrated CuSO4, the water molecules surrounding the Central Metal (Cu) act as ligands resulting in d-d transition and therefore emitting blue colour in the visible region due to which hydrated CuSO4 appears blue.
+Since anhydrousCuSO4 does not hold any water of crystallization, It retains its white colour.